shtoystack/docker-node-hello-world/readme.md

 This repository gives you a quick introduction to getting docker running with Node.
 It is intended for the Docker beginner.

-You can adapt the same approach to other languages but I chose Node because it's what I use most often.
+You can adapt the same approach to other languages but i chose Node because it's what I use most often.

 ## Setup